-Scleral Lens Center at Complete Family Vision Care, Providing Scleral Lenses for Patients From San Diego, California
+The Practice Name Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From California

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Dr. Eric White and Dr. Joe Mannen‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.

 Scleral lenses are specially-designed contact lenses, which are used to manage various eye diseases and visual conditions.
 These lenses hold artificial tears in a small area of the lens, like a tiny pool.
 The cornea coated with artificial tears remains moisturized for longer stretches of time than basic contact lenses.
 Scleral lenses have a larger diameter than traditional lenses.

 This allows them to easily sit over a larger area of the eye without touching the cornea, ultimately increasing the patient’s comfort level.
 This can be especially helpful for patients who have had a corneal transplant since the cornea takes time to heal – up to one year – and is particularly sensitive during recovery time.

 Because each patient’s vision, prescription needs, and corneal shape are different, scleral lenses are tailor-made for your specific case.
 Our scleral lens patients enjoy improved visual clarity and sharper focus.

 Benefits Of Wearing Scleral Lenses

 Scleral lenses from The Scleral Lens Center at Complete Family Vision Care Scleral Lens and Keratoconus Center have many advantages over traditional lenses.
 Our patients enjoy wearing them for their: